-Porcelain bridges do this by using crowns affixed to remaining teeth to help hold a prostheses like a partial denture in place.
+Porcelain bridges do this by using crowns affixed to remaining teeth to help hold a prosthesis like a partial denture in place.
 Implants use a biocompatible piece to mimic the role of a healthy tooth root.
 These are placed through oral surgery, during which a dentist can place the mimic root into the jaw.
 The bone and soft tissues grow right around it.
 The process of bone growing and attaching itself to the implant is called osseointegration.
 An integrated implant will create a firm and stable base to which a fake tooth can be attached.
 Dental implants have become a very safe and ideal way of replacing teeth.

 There are many ways in which replacing one or more missing teeth makes your smile better.
 It’s more attractive with a full set of teeth, and you can once again enjoy the foods you’ve always loved.
 However, compared to traditional prostheses, like dental bridges and dentures, dental implants go a few steps further in improving your smile.

 You can bite and chew more comfortably.

 Custom bridges and dentures restore your ability to bite and chew by closely mimicking the size, shape, and contour of your natural teeth.
 By replacing your lost teeth, the right prosthesis restores the balance that your bite needs to function properly.
 With safe implant fixtures, your replacement teeth do so even more comfortably with lifelike support and stability, eliminating the risk of your denture or bridge slipping.

 Your jawbone stays strong and youthful looking.